2020PB/police-brutality/reports/California.md

 LAPD swinging batons and shooting projectiles at people simply standing there with their hands up.

-tags: shoot, projectiles, baton, protestor
+tags: shoot, projectile, baton, protestor

 id: ca-losangeles-24